aerogear/graphback/docs/model/scalars.md

 sidebar_label: Graphback Scalars
 ---

-Graphback supports common used [`Int`, `Float`, `String`, `Boolean`, `ID` GraphQL scalars](https://graphql.org/learn/schema/#scalar-types) types.
+Graphback supports commonly used [`Int`, `Float`, `String`, `Boolean`, `ID` GraphQL scalars](https://graphql.org/learn/schema/#scalar-types) types.
 On top of these scalars, Graphback goes a step further by bringing in support of [additional integration of scalar types](#table-summary) making writing modern applications easy.
 This integration, offers
 - Out of the box proven scalar resolvers thanks to [GraphQL Scalars](https://www.npmjs.com/package/graphql-scalars) library.
 - Generation of the required input types for filtering except for `GraphbackJSONObject` and `GraphbackJSON`.
 - Automatic inferring of the required underlying database when using the [GraphQL Migrations](../graphql-migrations/intro.md) package.